 What an employer should tell employees

-Your employee should tell all employees as soon as possible that they are considering making redundancies.
+Your employer should tell all employees as soon as possible that they are considering making redundancies.
 They should explain:

 If you are at risk of redundancy, the employer should also confirm in writing, for example in a letter or email: